-This means enterprises no longer sit within a digital walled castle.
+This means enterprises no longer sit within a digitally walled castle.
 Now, they are part of a network of networks, where their suppliers provision their payroll, process expenses, order hire cars (conveniently to home addresses), process their sensitive data and deliver physical goods and services on their behalf.
 This means most organisations now have a complex supply chain, where their supplier subcontracts to another supplier and they subcontract and so on, to such an extent that information is crossing multiple organisational and political boundaries in an electronic heartbeat.

 These supplier relationships reduce costs and increase business efficiency, but they also give rise to new risks.
 The increased sharing of information or connectivity to our systems increases our vulnerability to security breaches.

 Management and mitigation of supply chain vulnerabilities are therefore critical for organisations who wish to protect their revenue, and reputation and remain compliant with the sector, regulatory and national legislative bodies.

 Setting the Scene

 In 2013, a scandal rocked household brands as they discovered it wasn’t beef they were selling, it was horse meat.
 Burgers on sale at two UK supermarkets and three Irish supermarkets were found to contain traces of it: a total of 27 supermarket beef products were tested, with ten of them containing horse DNA and the vast majority, 23, containing pig DNA.
 One of the issues the scandal highlighted was how vulnerable to food crime the supply chain is.

 The Horsegate scandal is a great analogy for cybercrime in the supply chain.
 Before the scandal, traders trusted their suppliers to deliver goods of a certain standard without any form of due diligence.
 In the wake of Horsegate, there has been a considerable increase in audit activity to ensure product authenticity.